Durian: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

-The tropical fruit durian (durio zibethinus) is common in Southeast Asia, and is sometimes referred to as the “King of Fruits” because of its gigantic size, distinctive aroma, and high nutritional value.
-Durian’s intrinsic duality of attraction and repulsiveness creates an intriguing contradiction that draws both researchers and consumers to an interest of its complex chemistry and health benefits.
+The tropical fruit durian (durio zibethinus) is common in Southeast Asia, and is sometimes referred to as the “King of Fruits” because of its gigantic size, distinctive aroma, and nutritional value.
+Durian’s intrinsic duality of attraction and repulsiveness creates an intriguing contradiction that draws both researchers and consumers to an interest of its complex chemistry and benefits.

 You May Also Like: